JBNU-MACS/JBNU-MACS.github.io/content/en/post/25-07-15-ICCV2025 Workshop Accepted/index.md

 <br><br>

-We are thrilled to announce that our undergraduate researcher, **Seo-Yeon Choi (최서연)**, has achieved a remarkable accomplishment—**two papers have been accepted to workshops at ICCV 2025 Workshops (CVAMD / VADH25)**!
+We are thrilled to announce that our undergraduate researcher, **Seo-Yeon Choi**, has achieved a remarkable accomplishment—**two papers have been accepted to workshops at ICCV 2025 Workshops (CVAMD / VADH25)**!

 Even more exciting, one paper was selected for an **oral presentation** and the other for a **poster presentation**.
 Having two papers accepted at such a prestigious venue as ICCV is a truly outstanding feat, especially for an undergraduate researcher.
 This is a testament to Seo-Yeon’s dedication, hard work, and innovative research.